If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 3. Rinse

-Run the piece under a gentle stream of warm water to rinse off the soapy residue.
+Run the piece under warm, clean water to rinse away all soap residue.

 4. Dry